sandordargo/sandordargo.github.io/_posts/2022-11-16-cpp23-expected.md

 `operator*()` and `operator->()` are to access the nominal return type either via value or pointer semantics.
 But beware, should you use any of these operators while the `std::expected` object doesn't contain the expected value, the behaviour is undefined.

-On the other hand, if you try to get a reference to the expected value via the `value()` function and there is nothing to return, the behaviour is well-defined, you'll get a `std::bad_expected_access` exception thrown.
+On the other hand, if you try to get a reference to the expected value via the `value()` function and there is nothing to return, the behaviour is well-defined, and you'll get a `std::bad_expected_access` exception thrown.
 If you want to have a default value, in case there is none in the object, use `value_or()` and you can specify the default as a parameter.

 Last but not least, the `error()` member function returns the unexpected, the error value.